tofu-tf/tofu/website/README.md

 ## Adding a new docs page to an existing sidebar

-1. Create the doc as a new markdown file in `/docs`, example `docs/newly-created-doc.md`:
+1. Create the doc as a new markdown file in `/docs`, tofu.example `docs/newly-created-doc.md`:

 ```md
 ---